 I am a licensed acupuncturist and herbalist.
 I give clients customized, individualized care.
 Some acupuncturists stack their schedules, allowing them to see multiple people at a time.
 I intentionally treat one person at a time, applying the fullness of my focus to each individual.

-I do this because awareness and presence are required for important, healthy changes to occur and take root.
+Awareness and presence are required for important, healthy changes to occur and take root.

 Although there is a national certifying body for acupuncturists, not all acupuncture is the same.
 Because the medicine is thousands of years old, and because it has been taught and practiced in countries around the world, many different styles of acupuncture exist.